AshishLakkapatri/BellaBeat---Google-Data-Analytics-Capstone-Project/README.md

 The primary goal of this case study is to provide a hands-on experience in addressing key business questions through the data analysis process: ask, prepare, process, analyze, share, and act.
 By the end, you'll have a portfolio-ready case study that showcases your skills and knowledge.

 ## Case Study Roadmap
-Navigate through the analysis using the Case Study Roadmap provided.
+You can navigate through the analysis using the Case Study Roadmap provided.
 It includes guiding questions and key tasks at each stage, ensuring a structured and focused approach.
 Refer to the roadmap regularly to track your progress.

 ## Instructions for Use
 1. **Download the Packet**: Start by downloading the packet, which includes all the data and details essential for the analysis.